djthorpe/go-pico/README.md

 ## Blink

+The purpose of the "Blink" application is to control the GPIO pins to switch an LED (light emitting diode) on and off.
+You can blink the Pico's in-built LED or wire up a Raspberry Pi with an LED in order to demonstrate this.

+What you'll need:

+  * A light emitting diode of any colour or variation;
+  * A resistor, probably between 5 and 100 ohms in value.

+### Blink for Pico

-You can then download the code and compile the **blink** application for the Pico using the following commands:
+Download the code and compile the **blink** application for the Pico using the following commands:

 ```bash
 install -d ${HOME}/projects && cd ${HOME}/projects